Shock Absorber Worn

-This step-by-step repair guide walks you through fixing shock absorber worn on your Frigidaire FFFW5000QW (Front Load).
+In this step-by-step repair guide, I’ll walk you through fixing the shock absorber worn issue on your Frigidaire FFFW5000QW (Front Load).
 With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.

 Common Symptoms & Causes

-If your Frigidaire FFFW5000QW is experiencing a worn shock absorber, you may notice several telltale signs during the wash cycle.
+If your Frigidaire FFFW5000QW is showing signs of a worn shock absorber, you may notice several symptoms during the wash cycle:

-These issues are typically caused by normal wear over time, as the shock absorber’s internal piston seal deteriorates, reducing its ability to dampen drum movement during high-speed spins.
+These issues usually stem from normal wear and tear over time.
+The internal piston seal of the shock absorber deteriorates, which reduces its ability to dampen drum movement during high-speed spins.

 Safety First